 Our services explained

-IImmersive technology is versatile and varied, offering a whole range of practical uses that make our lives easier, from virtual events to AR app.
+Immersive technology is versatile and varied, offering a whole range of practical uses that make our lives easier, from virtual events to AR apps.
 In our ‘Quick guide’ blog series, we take a look at some of the services we offer here at Immersive Studios to help you understand the types of experiences available – and how they benefit you.
 Here we explore how AR experiences enable brands to bring an exciting mix of the real and the virtual to their audiences, from turning a static stand into a 360º video to enabling virtual configuration of a physical car.

 What is AR?

 Augmented reality is when digital elements are overlaid into a real-world environment to create an overall experience that blends virtual with physical.
 Viewed through an AR headset or via a mobile device with a camera, AR can either add a layer of content to an already existing object, such as data, facts, stats or images; or it can place a new virtual object in the real world, for example a new car that’s yet to be released.
 Experiences can be triggered from a marker, from a tracked object or spawned without a marker.

 AR enhances the world around us.
 It gives users an interactive and explorative way to access content that’s both fun and playful, and it’s uniquely practical – enabling you to access large amounts of content from something tiny, or even from something that isn’t there at all.
 All users need is a mobile device with a camera, which makes it easier to engage a wide audience.